Fashion Design & Merchandising

 What's the Point

-Please e-mail your advisor to make an appointment with them during their schedule office hours.
+Please email your advisor to make an appointment with them during their scheduled office hours.

 Advisement by Last Name Faculty Advisor